 As well as making the road safer and improving journey time reliability, the work will also bring benefits to the region by supporting tourism growth, and encouraging people to stay for longer.

 The first area completed was Ōhau Point in October 2018.

-Click on the thumbnail images below to view a larger version of each of the safe stopping area concept designs and road realignments (from February 2019), or you can download them as a PDF here [PDF, 1.8 MB]
+Click on the thumbnail images below to view a larger version of each of the safe stopping area concept designs and road realignments (from February 2019), or you can download them as a PDF here [PDF, 9.8 MB]

 If you have any feedback on the concept designs please email email@example.com

 We're developing a series of updates on the planned safe stopping areas along the Kaikōura coast to answer some commonly asked questions about our work on the Kaikōura coast.